AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.5 LR refinement of an In_Out state abstraction must have both an Input and an Output mode_selector
+      :Trace Unit: FE 7.2.5 LR refinement of an In_Out state abstraction must have both an Input and an Output mode_selector

 #.
 If the Global aspect specification references a state abstraction with a